lucasburger/pyRC/README.md

 # pyRC
 Reservoir Computing Library including Leaky-Integrator ESNs, Deep ESNs, Topological ESNs and Parallel ESNs

-Output models can be chosen from the sklearn library.
+Output models can be chosen from the sklearn.linear_models library.